chingu-voyage4/Bears-Team-11/README.md

 Open Postman app or use your browser to reach `http://localhost:8080/` Connect with the API calls above

+## Git Workflow
+1. Work from each developer takes place in their own individual branch
+2. Before pushing your work into development, merge development branch into your own branch first and work out any conflicts
+3. Once there are no merge conflicts, merge from your individual branch to the development branch
+## Git Pull Request Guidelines
+⋅⋅* Do not use `git push --force`.
+If you are having troubles with merge conflicts, resolve them manually!
+⋅⋅*
 ## Project Bootstrap
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).